A futures bet is a term used by bookmakers and gamblers to refer to a wager on an event that is determined in the not-so-immediate future.

 The more time between the wager and the occurrence of the event, the more factors are possible that could influence the outcome.
 This presents a more perceived risk to the selection in question.
 Therefore the odds tend to be more appealing as the immediate action unfolds.

 Depending on how the team/individual performs involved in the selection during the upcoming action will then determine which way the odds go from that point (either up, down or remain the same).
-You can place futures on almost every betting app that we cover.
+You can place futures on almost every betting app we’ve reviewed.

 It’s important to remember that just as any wager has the ability to win, it also has the ability to lose and nobody likes to lose.
 Especially when they cannot afford to do so.
 Gamble for enjoyment when you are in a position to do so and when you are enjoying the experience.
 Never gamble as a means to an end.